aistrate/github-username-search/README.md

 See a [live demo](https://gus-aistrate.netlify.app/search) here.

-It was created with `create-react-app` and uses:
+It was created with `create-react-app` and features:

 - TypeScript
 - React (with Hooks)
 - React Router
-- CSS Modules
+- styled-components
-- no CSS frameworks such as Bootstrap
+- no CSS frameworks (such as Bootstrap)
 - responsive CSS (on mobile)